 - cURL, JSON, and Multibyte String PHP extensions installed

-- If the server has a caching mechanism, you need the ability to control any server caching to omit pages and functions
+- If the server has a caching mechanism, you need the ability to control caching to omit pages and functions

-- Please check you also have permissions to write to the WordPress plugins folder (/wp-content/plugins/)
+- Write permissions to the WordPress plugins folder (/wp-content/plugins/)

 General Rules For Your Hosting Environment